 - Software must have been purchased and the terms of the software licensing allow installation in university owned and managed computer labs.
 Please see our Licensing section.

-- Requests must be made by the requested due dates located in the Software Installation Dates section in order to be installed by the corresponding imaging dates.
+- Requests must be made by the requested due dates located in the Installation Dates section in order to be installed by the corresponding imaging dates.

 We divide the software installed in the computer labs into two categories, standard and class software.